ec-europa/europa-component-library/docs/Migrating-v5.md

 Corresponding twig parameter `level` has been removed.

+### Icon

+- in the footer, icon names have been changed for the social media icons: the icon family and sttle have to be passed as data.
+  For instance, `instagram-inverted` (v4) is now `instagram`, with family `networks` and style `inverted`

 ### Mega menu

 The featured panel has changed in order to present a list of image with an associated link, instead of an img and then a list of links.